See Through Super Sag

 2009

-When Sinead offered me this self inclosed room for her show the Armory Center for the Arts, I immediately knew that I wanted to make my most immersive installation to date.
-I blacked out the open ceiling to make a cave-like space.
-I wanted to conjure an environment that confounded gravity, a kind of stasis chamber.
-The resulting installation became dense, gossamer, penetrating.
-I created a three channel video projection that produced torrents of glistening particles that danced throughout the layers of hanging paper cutouts and brashly hued transparencies.
-The floppy plastic see-through forms were suspended amongst the delicate paper.
-All the hanging silhouettes were supported by an abundance of colored string that secured even the most fragile tendrils in mid-air repose.
-Small audio speaker boxes descended from the ceiling that punctuated the visual space throughout like incongruous aural beacons.
-The speakers produced a penetrating 12-channel self-generated sound-field that was designed by sound-artist Dorsey Dunn.
+The installation became dense, gossamer, penetrating.
+A three-channel video projection produced torrents of glistening particles that danced through layers of hanging paper cutouts and brashly hued transparencies.
+The floppy plastic see-through forms hung suspended among the delicate paper, all supported by an abundance of colored string that secured even the most fragile tendrils in mid-air repose.
+Small audio speaker boxes descended from the ceiling, punctuating the visual space like incongruous aural beacons — a penetrating twelve-channel self-generated sound-field designed by sound artist Dorsey Dunn.